RUCAIBox/Erya/README.md

 ### Inference
-We have released Erya model in HuggingFace, which you can use to generate translation as the following example.
+We have released Erya model in: https://huggingface.co/RUCAIBox, which you can use to generate translation as the following example.

 ```
 from transformers import BertTokenizer, CPTForConditionalGeneration